ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 3. By using the VPC and Role, create EKS Cluster (Control Plane)
 - Go to EKS Service
-- Create Cluster with name EKS-Cluster
+- Create a Cluster with name EKS-Cluster
 - Give the role as EKSCLusterRole
 - Use the custom VPC
 - Security group related to VPC should be selected